Director, Talent Development & Inclusion

-Grace has been actively involved with numerous organizations, including Asian Pacific Americans@NBCUniversal, where she served as a Chapter Leader and Professional Development Co-Chair, and Filipinos in Hollywood, where she acts as the Co-Chair.
-She was a selected participant in the Women in Cable Telecommunications (WICT) Rising Leaders Program in 2012 and the National Association of Multiethnicities in Communications (NAMIC) Leadership Seminar in 2011.
-She also was the recipient of Comcast’s Ingenuity Award in 2008 for her innovative contributions to the Style Network.
-Grace is also a member of the Coalition for Asian Pacifics in Entertainment (CAPE) and Visual Communications, where she has contributed as a panelist at their annual Creative Content Conference.
+Grace has been actively involved with numerous organizations, including Asian Pacific Americans@NBCUniversal, where she serves as a Hub Leader, and Filipino Hollywood Mafia, where she acts as the Co-Chair.
+She was a selected participant for Comcast’s Leadership Education for Asian Pacifics (LEAP), Women in Cable Telecommunications (WICT) Rising Leaders Program, the National Association of Multiethnicities in Communications (NAMIC) Leadership Seminar and, most recently, the Johnson & Johnson Human Performance Institute Corporate Athlete Training Program.
+She also received Comcast’s Ingenuity Award in 2008 for her contributions to the Style Network.

-Grace graduated from UCLA with a BA in English and Minor in Asian American Studies and won the prestigious Royal Morales Prize in Pilipino Studies for most outstanding paper on the subject.✖
+Grace graduated from UCLA with a BA in English and Minor in Asian American Studies.✖

 Jandiz has worked on pilots and series with networks including AMC, ABC, CBS, Starz, SpikeTV and MTV, as well as tentpolling films with feature studios including Disney, WB, Paramount, Universal, NewLine and Screen Gems.
 In 2010, she joined NBCUniversal’s New York casting office, covering all pilots, and serving as Associate on the last season of the Emmy Award Winning series, 30 Rock.
 In 2013, Jandiz wrote the foreword for the acclaimed resource book, “Actors Choice: Monologues for Teens, Volume 2.”
 She was Voted “Backstage Magazine’s” Reader’s Choice Award for Audition Coach of the Year, along with other honors.
 Upcoming films include SEVENTH SON starring Julianne Moore, Jeff Bridges, and Ben Barnes.✖